semaphoreci/docs/docs/ci-cd-environment/ubuntu-18.04-image.md

 ### Installing dependancies with apt package manager

-TherSemaphore Ubuntu:1804 has most of the popular programming languages, tools and databases preinstalled.
+The Semaphore Ubuntu:18.04 image has most of the popular programming languages, tools and databases preinstalled.

 If the dependency you need is not present in the list above, you can install it with the Ubuntu package manager